 After all, how can you gain that experience if you don’t already have the knowledge to do the job correctly?
-That is where having the right texts in your corner can really benefit your progression into fully certified HVAC technician.
+That is where having the right texts in your corner can benefit your progression into a fully certified HVAC technician.

 Whatever your reasoning, there are a few books that you need to have in your collection to grow your knowledge as a burgeoning HVAC technician or do-it-yourself HVAC technician.
 When you have the right books on your side, you can build your knowledge base to a formidable level.

-Electricity for Refrigeration
+1) Electricity For Refrigeration

 This book does a good job explaining how the electricity works in heating and A/C units and provides simple, easy-to-understand explanations of how to implement repairs.

-Refrigeration and Air Conditioning Technology
+2) Refrigeration and Air Conditioning Technology

-This is one of the staples of many HVAC schools and there are a lot of students that might need it for their classes.
+Refrigeration and Air Conditioning Technology is one of the staples of many HVAC schools, and there are a lot of students that might need it for their classes.
 Because of the academic necessity, it is one of the most expensive books out there, though it is definitely worth the cost.

-Troubleshooting HVAC-R Equipment
+3) Troubleshooting HVAC-R Equipment

 Best of all, this book will walk through both residential and commercial heating and air in a way that is concise and shows ell organized steps.
 You will never feel lost when you have this text to refer to as you continue to learn about the HVAC process and the best way to implement repairs.
 Simply put, it is a must-have for HVAC texts for those looking to grow their knowledge base.

 4) Step by Step: Passing The EPA 608 Certification Exam